{{ item.label }}: {{ item.title }}

 • Consider the additional support needed for disadvantaged pupils to improve their attendance rates

-• Work effectively to improve attendance for children with anxiety based school avoidance
+• Work effectively to improve attendance for children with mental health barriers to attendance

 Speakers include: